 The state assistance to IDPs is minimal, which causes social discontent of both IDPs and other residents.
 The majority of IDPs (300 000) residing in Georgia are ethnical Georgians who were forced to leave their homes in Abkhazia after the ethnical cleansing executed by separatists.
 Since integration of IDPs in other regions has been difficult due to unemployment and inflation, the idea of the social integrity is unsteady.
-However, all groups of the population and, especially, the government are proclaiming the adherence of national integrity.
+However, all groups of the population and, especially, the government are proclaiming the adherence of national interests to the idea of national integrity.